-The Parties recognize that it is inappropriate to encourage investment by relaxing domestic health, safety or environmental measures.
-Accordingly, a Party should not waive or otherwise derogate from, or offer to waive or otherwise derogate from, those measures to encourage the establishment, acquisition, expansion, or retention in its territory of an investment of an investor.
+The Parties recognize that it is inappropriate to encourage investment by relaxing their health, safety or environmental measures.
+Accordingly, a Party should not waive or otherwise derogate from, or offer to waive or otherwise derogate from, those measures to encourage the establishment, acquisition, expansion or retention in its area of an investment of an investor.
 If a Party considers that the other Party has offered such an encouragement, it may request consultations with the other Party and the two Parties shall consult with a view to avoiding the encouragement.

-Reservations and Exceptions
+Article 16 Reservations and Exceptions

-- 1. Articles 4 (National Treatment), 5 (Most-Favoured-Nation Treatment), 8 (Senior Management, Boards of Directors and Entry of Personnel) and 9 (Performance Requirements) do not apply to: - (a) any measure: - (i) existing and non-conforming, maintained in the territory of a Party;
+1. Articles 4 (Non-discriminatory Treatment as Compared with a Party's Own Investors), 5 (Non-discriminatory Treatment as Compared with a Non-Party's Investors), 8 (Senior Management, Boards of Directors and Entry of Personnel) and 9 (Performance Requirements) shall not apply to:

-- (ii) maintained or adopted after the date of entry into force of this

-Agreement that, at the time of sale or other disposition of a government's equity interests in, or the assets of, an existing State enterprise or an existing governmental entity: - prohibits or imposes limitations on the ownership or control of equity interests or assets, or - imposes nationality requirements relating to senior management or members of the board of directors; - (b) the continuation or prompt renewal of a non-conforming measure referred to in subparagraph (a); or - (c) an amendment to a non-conforming measure referred to in subparagraph (a) to the extent that the amendment does not decrease the conformity of the measure, as it existed immediately before the amendment, with Articles 4 (National Treatment), 5 (Most-Favoured-Nation Treatment), 8 (Senior Management, Board of Directors and Entry of Personnel) and 9 (Performance Requirements). - 2.
-Articles 4 (National Treatment), 5 (Most-Favoured-Nation Treatment), 8 (Senior Management, Board of Directors and Entry of Personnel) and 9 (Performance Requirements) do not apply to a measure that a Party adopts or maintains with respect to sectors, subsectors or activities, as set out in its schedule to Annex I. - 3.
-Article 5 (Most-Favoured-Nation Treatment) does not apply to treatment accorded by a Party under an agreement as set out in Annex II. - 4.
-In respect of intellectual property rights, a Party may derogate from Articles 4 (National Treatment), 5 (Most-Favoured-Nation Treatment) and 9(1)(f) (Performance Requirements) in a manner that is consistent with: - (a) the TRIPS Agreement; - (b) an amendment to the TRIPS Agreement in force for both Parties; and - (c) a waiver to the TRIPS Agreement granted pursuant to Article IX of the WTO Agreement.
+- (a) - (i) any existing non-conforming measure maintained in the area of a Party; - (ii) any measure maintained or adopted after the date of entry into force of this Agreement that, at the time of sale or other disposition of a government's equity interests in, or the assets of, an existing Government enterprise or an existing governmental entity: - prohibits or imposes limitations on the ownership or control of equity interests or assets, or - imposes nationality requirements relating to senior management or members of the board of directors; - (b) the continuation or prompt renewal of any non-conforming measure referred to in subparagraph (a); or - (c) an amendment to any non-conforming measure referred to in subparagraph (a) to the extent that the amendment does not decrease the conformity of the measure, as it existed immediately before the amendment, with Articles 4 (Non-discriminatory Treatment as Compared with a Party's Own Investors), 5 (Non-discriminatory Treatment as Compared with a Non-Party's Investors), 8 (Senior Management, Boards of Directors and Entry of Personnel) and 9 (Performance Requirements).

+2. Articles 4 (Non-discriminatory Treatment as Compared with a Party's Own Investors), 5 (Non-discriminatory Treatment as Compared with a Non-Party's Investors), 8 (Senior Management, Board of Directors and Entry of Personnel) and 9 (Performance Requirements) shall not apply to any measure that a Party adopts or maintains with respect to sectors, subsectors or activities, as set out in its schedule to Annex II.

+3. Article 5 (Non-discriminatory Treatment as Compared with a Non-Party's Investors) shall not apply to treatment accorded by a Party pursuant to agreements or arrangements set out in Annex III.

+4. In respect of intellectual property rights, a Party may derogate from Articles 4 (Nondiscriminatory Treatment as Compared with a Party's Own Investors), 5 (Non-discriminatory Treatment as Compared with a Non-Party's Investors) and 9(1)(f) (Performance Requirements) in a manner that is consistent with:

+- (a) the TRIPS Agreement; - (b) an amendment to the TRIPS Agreement in force for both Parties; and - (c) a waiver to the TRIPS Agreement granted pursuant to Article IX of the WTO Agreement.

-- 5. Articles 4 (National Treatment), 5 (Most-Favoured-Nation Treatment) and 8 (Senior Management and Board of Directors and Entry of Personnel) do not apply to: - (a) a procurement by a Party or a State enterprise; or - (b) a subsidy or grant provided by a Party or a state enterprise, including a government-supported loan, a guarantee or insurance. - 6.
-Article 5 (Most-Favoured-Nation Treatment) of this Agreement does not apply to financial services.
+5. Articles 4 (Non-discriminatory Treatment as Compared with a Party's Own Investors), 5 (Non-discriminatory Treatment as Compared with a Non-Party's Investors) and 8 (Senior Management, Boards of Directors and Entry of Personnel) shall not apply to:

+- (a) procurement by a Party or a Government enterprise; or - (b) a subsidy or grant provided by a Party or a Government enterprise, including a government-supported loan, a guarantee or insurance.

-General Exceptions
+Article 17 General Exceptions